tijsverkoyen/HomeAssistant-FusionSolar/README.md

 * Battery
 * Power Sensor

 The exposed entities can be different per device.
 These are documented in the "Interface reference" that you can request from Huawei.
-But the names are pretty self explanatory.
+But the names are pretty self-explanatory.

-The realtime data is updated every minute.
+The realtime data is updated every minute per device group.
+As the API only allows 1 call per minute to each endpoint and the same endpoint is needed for each device group.
+So the more different devices you have the slower the update will be.

 ### Total yields
 The integration updates the total yields (current day, current month, current year, lifetime) every 10 minutes.